ylwhxht/V2X-R/readme.md

 ## Installation

-## Perfomance and Implementation of Benchmark Models
+## Performance and Implementation of Benchmark Models

 ## Training with Multimodal Denoising Diffusion (MDD)